Savory With Soul

 • Preheat oven to 400 F.

-• In a cast iron skillet, add fat and/or butter and place in the oven to melt as the oven heats up.
+• In a 10-inch cast iron skillet, add fat and/or butter and place in the oven to melt as the oven heats up.

 • Mix all dry ingredients in a medium-sized bowl until incorporated.